Derivatives Settlement Services

 Settlement of Additional Reserve Fund Contribution

 Reserve Funds are established to provide resources to assist the Clearing Houses to meet their obligations as central counterparty (CCP) in circumstances where a CP defaults in its obligations to the Clearing House.
-Reserve Fund may be collected where necessary in response to market fluctuations and increased risk exposures.
+Additional Reserve Fund may be collected where necessary in response to market fluctuations and increased risk exposures.

 Settlement of Exercised Options Trades